britt-bolin/academic-kickstart/content/home/teaching.md

 weight = 30

 +++
-I teach introductory and advanced undergraduate seminars in comparative politics at the University of Mannheim.
+I teach introductory and advanced undergraduate seminars in comparative politics and international relations at the University of Mannheim.

+* **International Political Economy** (advanced undergraduate seminar, fall 2020)

 * **Political Economy of Gender** (advanced undergraduate seminar, spring 2020)